Esri/i3s-spec/format/Indexed 3d Scene Format Specification.md

 <p>
-An I3S profile can choose between a single text-based feature-data sub-resource that contains all geometry and attribute information (e.g. <em>Point</em> profile), or separate, binary and self-contained geometry and attribute sub-resources (e.g. <em>3D Object</em> and <em>IntegratedMesh</em> profile).
+An I3S profile can choose between a single text-based feature-data sub-resource that contains all geometry and attribute information (e.g. <em>Point</em> profile), or separate, binary and self-contained geometry and attribute sub-resources (e.g. <em>mesh-pyramids</em> profile).
 Applications accessing the latter do not need to first fetch the feature-data resource in order to interpret them.
 </p>